shijiegu/shijiegu.github.io/_posts/2025-10-18-ChangeOfMind.markdown

 This is something other projects in the lab also observe but the frequency in this task is way higher -- up to 20% of attempts have changes of mind in some rats.
 There are multiple reasons why my rats do this more than others: first of all, my rats are good students who take things seriously/.
 Secondly, I use a very large maze scale where the outer arms are 1m rather than the shorter 50cm ones typically used in the lab [W maze](https://rnel.rice.edu/pubs/Jadhav%20et%20al_2012_Awake%20Hippocampal%20Sharp-Wave%20Ripples%20Support%20Spatial%20Memory.pdf).
 This large maze set up creates a larger cost for wrong choices, potentially forcing the rats really think hard about each choice.
 Finally, rats are given sufficient time to complete a set number of trials rather than a set duration to complete as many trials as possible.
 This allows them to take the time deliberating each choice if they need to.

-### “change-of-mind” behavior is generally corrective
+### “Change-of-mind” behavior is generally corrective
 This project is not the main focus of my PhD work, and it started as a small data exploration during a holiday break with no expectations.
 One of the first things I was curious about are whether the rats were better off keeping their initial choice or changing their mind.
 It turns out across all rats and all sessions, the choice after a change of mind has on average better outcome.

 Each day, the rats ran 4-6 sessions of 30-60 min each, with naps in a separate area in between.